FRO5401/PowerUp2018/README.md

 It holds important variabled used in Auto such as desiredDistance, autoDriveSpeed, doneTraveling, distanceTraveled, heading, drift, kP_Drift and velocitySample2.
 These variables are used to control what the robot will do in each Auto, and control how it does it. `AutoDrive.java` will also serve as the "Drive to Baseline" code for when the Robot is just going to drive to the baseline.

 ##### AutoDrive(double DistanceInput, double SpeedInput)
 `AutoDrive` requires `DistanceInput` and `SpeedInput` to determine what the robot will do.
+It uses the `DistanceInput` to determine the distance, and the `SpeedInput` to determine the percent of full power will be used.

 ##### initialize()
 `initialize` is called before the command runs for the first time.
 It resets all of the Encoders and angles to make them back to the default to help prepare for the Auto to run.

 ##### execute()
 `execute` is called and runs continuously when the robot is supposed to run.

+#### isfinished()
+`isFinished` will return true when the robot does not need to travel anymore.

+#### end()
+`end` is called after the `isFinished` returns true, and ends the command, stopping the drivebase.

+#### interrupted()
+`interrupted` is called when another command which requires one or more of the same subsystems is scheduled to run.

 ### AutoCenterSwitch.java